bytewax/bytewax/docs/articles/deployment/container.md

 ## Bytewax Images in Docker Hub

 Bytewax has several public container images available.
-Every library release is available in Docker Hub with these python versions: 3.7, 3.8, 3.9, 3.10 and 3.11.
+Releases are available in Docker Hub with these python versions: 3.8, 3.9, 3.10 and 3.11.

 We implement the following naming convention:

 >**bytewax/bytewax:`BYTEWAX_VERSION`-python`PYTHON_VERSION`**

-Following this convention, Bytewax `0.16.0` would have the images:
+Following this convention, Bytewax `0.18.0` would have the images:
 ```
-bytewax/bytewax:0.16.0-python3.7
-bytewax/bytewax:0.16.0-python3.8
-bytewax/bytewax:0.16.0-python3.9
-bytewax/bytewax:0.16.0-python3.10
-bytewax/bytewax:0.16.0-python3.11
+bytewax/bytewax:0.18.0-python3.8
+bytewax/bytewax:0.18.0-python3.9
+bytewax/bytewax:0.18.0-python3.10
+bytewax/bytewax:0.18.0-python3.11
 ```

 And for the latest version of Bytewax:
 ```
-bytewax/bytewax:latest-python3.7
 bytewax/bytewax:latest-python3.8
 bytewax/bytewax:latest-python3.9
 bytewax/bytewax:latest-python3.10